Our Choice of 5 familiar hair problems… and how to solve them!

-To begin with make sure you’ve got the basics right.
+To begin with, make sure you’ve got the basics right.
 You need a style that’s going to give the illusion of volume.
 There are plenty to choose from, both long and short and your stylist will be able to help you pick the best one for you.
-Take a look at these two blog posts for some ideas.

-Once you’ve got the right cut, the right hair care products are going to be your biggest ally.
+Once you’ve got the right cut, the right hair care products will be your biggest ally.
 Firstly, make sure you’re using a shampoo and conditioner that has been specially formulated to add volume.
 Next, try not to wash your hair more than two or three times a week as this can make hair limp.
-Finally, get yourself a good volumizing mousse that will build up even more volume as you blow dry.
+Finally, get yourself a good volumizing mousse that will build up even more volume as you blow-dry.
 We recommend the KMS California Add Volume range.

 2. My hair is out of control…

-Another big hair problem our clients face is trying to control frizzy.
+Another big hair problem our clients face is trying to control frizz.
 Although this can never be completely cured, there are certainly ways to reduce it.

 Probably the single most important thing you can do in your fight against frizz is to make sure your hair is kept well hydrated.
 This means not only using a shampoo and conditioner that will replenish lost moisture but also applying an intense hydrating treatment once a week for deep moisturising.
 We like the smoothing range from Moroccanoil.

-A simple trick you could try is to wrap a silk scarf around your head before bed or swapping to a silk pillowcase.
-The smooth silk prevents the build up of friction and static that can cause frizz.
+A simple trick you could try is to wrap a silk scarf around your head before bed or swap it for a silk pillowcase.
+The smooth silk prevents the build-up of friction and static which can cause frizz.